It’s time to come clean.

 To test this theory, a number of Reddit users created fake accounts and checked out their main profile multiple times from their alt account without commenting, liking, or interacting with anything.

 Their fake, “stalker” accounts started showing up top in their Instagram Story views list.
 Weird?
-Or simply Insta tapping into our stalkerish tendencies?
+Or could it be Instagram finally tapping into our stalkerish tendencies?

 “I created another account using a different email address and stalked my own (original) profile every day,” said another Reddit user.
 “I watched all of my stories multiple times, went right back to the beginning of my profile, but I didn’t see anything so it would appear like an anonymous stalker.
 After 3 days of solidly checking my original profile, my new account became 1st in the ‘view’ list and dropped to second when my current top viewer had seen the story.”